epi-project/brane-std/README.md

 This repository currently includes the following packages:
 - `hello_world`: A package that contains the simplest function of all.
 Used in the [official Wiki](https://wiki.enablingpersonalizedinterventions.nl).
 - `cat`: A package for quickly inspecting dataset contents.
 Used in the [official Wiki](https://wiki.enablingpersonalizedinterventions.nl).
+- `copy_result`: A "necessary evil" package that takes an intermediate result and renames it.
+Necessary if you are writing to the same result as you're reading from (i.e., a loop).

 ## Contributing